Teoroo-CMC/PiNNAcLe-FT/README.md

 + Step 3: Prepare input and configuration files for PiNNAcLe-FT.
   - Modify the CP2K input parameters in _input/cp2k/r2SCAN-sp.inp_ to match your target system.
   - Copy the system XYZ file to _input/geo_ and the pre-trained models to _input/models_.
-  - Update the environment path, cp2k2023_2.sif path, GPU configuration, and SLURM account in the _nextflow.config_ file.
+  - Update the environment path, PYTHONPATH, cp2k2023_2.sif path, GPU configuration, and SLURM account in the _nextflow.config_ file.
 + Step 4: Adjust the PiNNAcLe-FT hyperparameters in _nextflow/acle-cp2k-from-user-model.nf_ based on your specific task.
   - The _params.change_edress_ hyperparameter controls whether the e_dress of PiNet2-P3 models is updated during fine-tuning.
-  - The _params.root_path_ hyperparameter defines the working directory for the **release_space** channel, which removes intermediate files to free disk space.
+  - If disk space is limited, uncomment **release_space** channel to remove some intermediate files.
   - For other hyperparameters, please refer to the original PiNNAcLe documentation: https://teoroo-cmc.github.io/PiNNAcLe/recipe/acle/
 + Step 5: Fine-tune the PiNet2-P3 model
 ```